 Oh dear.
 None of us want to hear the following life-altering news: Coffee may not the ambrosia of the gods after all… Especially for those who suffer from migraines.

-Coffee makes life a little easier for those of us who can't cope with early mornings.
-Be it a steaming hot cup first when you reach the office (well, lukewarm at best) or a speedy shot as you dash for the bus or train.
-Coffee is not a luxury.
+Coffee makes life a little easier for those with busy schedules.
+Be it a steaming hot cup first thing in the morning (well, lukewarm at best) or a speedy shot as you play taxi-driver, zipping from activity to activity- coffee is not a luxury for most adults.
 It’s a necessity.

 However, this recent discovery might put a spanner in the works for coffee lovers worldwide.